netascode/ansible-dc-vxlan/roles/dtc/remove/README.md

 ```

 -------
-The following tags can be used to selectively execute stages within the `cisco.nac_dc_vxlan.create` role
+The following tags can be used to selectively execute stages within the `cisco.nac_dc_vxlan.dtc.remove` role

 `rr` stands for `remove_role`